 Say thank you, no matter what

-Even if the original gift-giver missed the mark, they still put in the time and effort into gleaning your interests and likes and turning those things into something concrete, simply because they harbor a fondness for you.
+Even if the original gift-giver missed the mark, they still put the time and effort into gleaning your interests and likes and turning those things into something concrete, simply because they harbor a fondness for you.
 That is deserving of some gratitude, even if the sweater isn’t quite your style or you already read that book.
-According to The Emily Post Institute, “Your thank you should be gracious, but you don’t want to lie.
+According to The Emily Post Institute, “your ‘thank you’ should be gracious, but you don’t want to lie.
 A better tack may be to avoid describing the gift in any way, stressing your appreciation instead.”
 You can also use this interaction to mine some information about the item and ask where on God’s green earth they found such a gift, so you can see research the store’s return policy later if you don’t think it’s fit for regifting.
-These Touching Stories Prove How Meaningful a Simply Thank-You Note Can Be, if you need a little inspiration.
+By the way, this is the best time of the day to return Christmas gifts.

 Don’t give away meaningful gifts